VincentFaust/willowsspoon/README.md

 ## Building The Infrastructure

 ### AWS
+1. We will use secrets manager to hold our secret.
+Using AWS cli, type:

+`aws secretsmanager create-secret --name <name> --secret-string <value>`

+2. To check what you've set matches your expectations:

+`aws secretsmanager get-secret-value --secret-id <name>`

-1. Within the AWS subfolder, there are a number of AWS resources with their own sub folders.
+3. Within the AWS subfolder, there are a number of AWS resources with their own sub folders.
 Navigate to any one of those folders.

-2. In the provider block, update the profile to your own.
+4. In the provider block, update the profile to your own.
 You can find it locally within `.aws`

-2. Each resource uses an s3 bucket and a dynamo db table as the backend to track state.
+5. Each resource uses an s3 bucket and a dynamo db table as the backend to track state.
 You will first need to replace this backend with a local one.
 So within each `main.tf`:

 ```
   backend "s3" {